 On tour, we used to break up a drive by wandering onto a public place with our instruments.
 After a half hour of dance party, we'd jump back in the van.
 This was mainlining the happy feels for me, but it was also justified in the name of publicity.
-I think it was West Virginia State when this ended.
+I think it was West Virginia State University when this ended.
 We were in the main courtyard at noon.
 Thousands of students flowing by.
 They would stop, take a 10 second video, and then walk away typing.
 About 5 minutes in, I stopped playing and looked at my phone to see if my theory was correct.
 Sure enough, there was a long list of instagram tags from 1m ago saying things like "I caught the @primatefiasco secret set in the courtyard #brass #flashmob".
 I put my phone away.
 Then I put my banjo away.
 For the record, you didn't catch Primate Fiasco.
 You walked by Primate Fiasco and your avatar made it look like you were there.
 You might not know what it means to "be there".
 I don't fault you for this.
 Your generation is the victim, not the culprit.

 The last hurrah was Peach Fest 2016 in Scranton PA.
 We played our stage set in late afternoon and then attempted to play some street sets on the strip in the water park area.
 Unfortunately, the cell phones made it pointless the way they usually do.
 I had a stubborn and desperate idea.
 We walked our instruments right into the middle of the crowded wading pool (Picture a knee deep waterscape of fountains and slides, jammed with about 500 raverhippies on a hot day).
 My plan was to find the one little spot on Earth where people didn't have their cell phones with them.
 It felt like old times.
 (See footage of that set here)

 Later that night, in between the Les Claypool / Sean Lennon set and the Trey Anistasio set, a thunder storm disabled the stage for about an hour.
 A packed pavilion of about 20,000 people were trapped in silence.
-We brought our instruments into the center of the crowd and ripped as loud as we could for about 40 minutes until Trey was able to start.
+We left the backstage, brought our instruments into the center of the crowd and ripped as loud as we could for about 40 minutes until Trey was able to start.
 There is very little footage of this.
 The desperation of their intoxicated boredom put us in context when we started playing.
 They could actually feel, in the middle of the concert seating, the difference between stillness and Primate Fiasco.
 People were too busy dancing to be bothered messing with their phone.
 It felt like 2006.
 I knew while I was standing on those chairs looking out at my tribe, this was a goodbye hug.
 It was a good run.

 We continued to tour for a year and occasionally attempted a street jam.
 But it was 2016.
 People can't see or hear unless they're also posting it.
 In 2017, I pulled the plug.
 I blamed the usual suspects; money problems, creative differences, the sudden death of my best friend.
 But I don't mind saying it now.
 I could have navigated those problems just as I always had.
 But my original mission had been thwarted.
-The empath in me was there to force people into 3D, and instead they forced me into 2D.
+The empath in me was there to welcome people into 3D, and instead they forced me into 2D.

 I don't think technology, or even social media, is a bad thing.
 I think it's an amazing new frontier where artists will thrive.
 It was just bad for Primate Fiasco.
 And should a solar flair knock out all electricity worldwide, or a pandemic causes us to tire of all things virtual and start seeking to "be there", perhaps I'll regain interest.